tpkelly/gaming-the-system/games_for_life/README.md

 ![S&H Green Stamps](../images/SandHStamps.jpg)

 The success of Green Stamps was so great, that at its peak in the 1960s, S&H were printing three times as many stamps as the US Postal Service.
-They tapped into what is now a common marketting strategy; that small rewards inspire brand loyalty.
+They tapped into what is now a common marketing strategy; that small rewards inspire brand loyalty.

 Today, Americans alone have over 2.6 billion loyalty program memberships, with 22% of households holding a card (of which around half are active).